-Each of the largest announced or proposed transactions from 2004 through 2014 on Annexes A through K, given the termination of the AT&T/T-Mobile transaction, were all-stock examples of this form or included a fixed ratio stock component.
-In the January 2004 JPMorgan Chase/Bank One transaction, each share of Bank One common stock was exchanged for 1.32 shares of JPMorgan Chase common stock; in the January 2005 Procter & Gamble/Gillette transaction, each share of Gillette common stock was exchanged for 0.975 shares of Procter & Gamble common stock; in the March 2006 AT&T/BellSouth transaction, each share of BellSouth common stock was exchanged for 1.325 shares of AT&T common stock; in the November 2007 proposed but ultimately abandoned BHP Billiton/Rio Tinto transaction, each share of Rio Tinto common stock would have been exchanged for three shares of BHP Billiton common stock; in the September 2008 Bank of America/Merrill Lynch transaction, each share of Merrill Lynch common stock was exchanged for 0.8595 shares of Bank of America common stock; in the January 2009 Pfizer/Wyeth transaction, each share of Wyeth common stock was exchanged for 0.985 shares of Pfizer common stock and \$33.00 cash; in the April 2010 CenturyLink/Qwest transaction, each share of Qwest common stock was exchanged for 0.1664 shares of CenturyLink common stock; in the July 2011 Express Scripts/Medco Health transaction, each share of Medco common stock was exchanged for 0.81 shares of Aristotle Holding, Inc., a direct wholly owned subsidiary of Express Scripts, and \$28.80 cash; in the Softbank/Sprint transaction announced in October 2012, each share of Sprint common stock was exchanged for one share of common stock in a new publicly traded Sprint parent entity ("New Sprint") or \$7.30 in cash); in the Omnicom/Publicis self-described merger of equals announced in July 2013 (and set forth at Annex J), each issued and outstanding share of Publicis will be exchanged for 1 share of Publicis Omnicom Group N.V. (the "NewCo"), while each issued and outstanding share of Omnicom will be exchanged for 0.813008 shares of NewCo; shareholders of Publicis and Omnicom will receive special transaction dividends of €1.00 and \$2.00 per share, respectively, subject to adjustments; and, in the November 2014 Allergan-Actavis PLC transaction, each share of Allergan, Inc. common stock will be converted into the right to receive a combination of 0.3683 of an Actavis share and \$129.22 in cash.
+Each of the largest announced or proposed transactions from 2004 through 2015 on Annexes A through L, given the termination of the AT&T/T-Mobile transaction, were all-stock examples of this form or included a fixed ratio stock component.
+In the January 2004 JPMorgan Chase/Bank One transaction, each share of Bank One common stock was exchanged for 1.32 shares of JPMorgan Chase common stock; in the January 2005 Procter & Gamble/Gillette transaction, each share of Gillette common stock was exchanged for 0.975 shares of Procter & Gamble common stock; in the March 2006 AT&T/BellSouth transaction, each share of BellSouth common stock was exchanged for 1.325 shares of AT&T common stock; in the November 2007 proposed but ultimately abandoned BHP Billiton/Rio Tinto transaction, each share of Rio Tinto common stock would have been exchanged for three shares of BHP Billiton common stock; in the September 2008 Bank of America/Merrill Lynch transaction, each share of Merrill Lynch common stock was exchanged for 0.8595 shares of Bank of America common stock; in the January 2009 Pfizer/Wyeth transaction, each share of Wyeth common stock was exchanged for 0.985 shares of Pfizer common stock and \$33.00 cash; in the April 2010 CenturyLink/Qwest transaction, each share of Qwest common stock was exchanged for 0.1664 shares of CenturyLink common stock; in the July 2011 Express Scripts/Medco Health transaction, each share of Medco common stock was exchanged for 0.81 shares of Aristotle Holding, Inc., a direct wholly owned subsidiary of Express Scripts, and \$28.80 cash; in the Softbank/Sprint transaction announced in October 2012, each share of Sprint common stock was exchanged for one share of common stock in a new publicly traded Sprint parent entity ("New Sprint") or \$7.30 in cash); in the Omnicom/Publicis self-described merger of equals announced in July 2013 (and set forth at Annex J (and subsequently terminated)), each issued and outstanding share of Publicis would have been exchanged for 1 share of Publicis Omnicom Group N.V. (the "NewCo"), while each issued and outstanding share of Omnicom would have been exchanged for 0.813008 shares of NewCo; shareholders of Publicis and Omnicom would have received special transaction dividends of €1.00 and \$2.00 per share, respectively, subject to adjustments; in the November 2014 Allergan-Actavis PLC transaction, each share of Allergan, Inc. common stock will be converted into the right to receive a combination of 0.3683 of an Actavis share and \$129.22 in cash; and in the 2015 Pfizer-Allergan transaction (as set forth in Annex L), each share of Pfizer common stock will be converted into the right to receive either one share of Allergan or a cash amount equal to the volume weighted average trading price of Pfizer common stock on the day before closing, subject to proration to ensure that the aggregate cash consideration paid in the merger is not less than \$6 billion and does not exceed \$12 billion.